mengbinhao/jack-note/docs/english/NPR.md

   > its unusual approach is sure to remain in the spotlight

 - 2020.6.16
-  - character n | characterization n
+  - character n | characterization n | characterize vt

   > What are the big takeaways?
   > His job approval rating is at 41%